123sites/Mood-Booster/README.md

 # Mood-Booster App
 ## Description

 We wanted to make a user-friendly app that could randomly generate something mood boosting and humorous for Nerds.
 This app is called "Mood-Booster".
-Right when you open the page, there's an annimated cat walking across the screen for fun and moodboosting colors painted across the background.
-In the opening you are faced with the option to either see a joke or see a meme. it randomly generates one or the other, depending on what you feel like seeing and you have the option to like or dislike it. the "like" will save your joke or meme to later view by clicking "Favorites".
-The "dislike" button will make sure you don't see that content again.
+Right when you open the page, there's an annimated cat walking across the screen for fun and mood boosting colors painted across the background.
+In the opening you are faced with the option to either see a joke or see a meme. it randomly generates one or the other, depending on what you feel like seeing and you have the option to like or dislike it.
+The "like" will save your joke or meme to later view by clicking onto "Favorites" that is displayed on the left side of the screen.

 ## Installation